 To celebrate my arrival in paradise I ordered the largest lobster they had in the kitchen.
 It was a monster.
 Instead of bringing a little dish for the drawn butter, I had them bring me a bowl of warm golden buttery liquid to drown my lobster in.

 We ate dinner under the stars.
 I had arrived.

 Zozo’s sits within the Caneel Bay Resort.
 It’s about 6-7 minutes from Cruz Bay.
 The restaurant occupies an old sugar mill.
 Very cool.

-Ok, so seldom do I eat at Zozo’s.
+Ok, I only rarely eat at Zozo’s.
 There’s a good reason for it.
 It’s my secret weapon for when I need to impress my wife.
 I won’t get into particulars, but occasionally I do something boneheaded and know that only an evening at Zozo’s will get me out of the doghouse.

-To date, I’ve only had to take her to dinner once in 8 years.
+To date, I’ve only had to take her to dinner once in 9 years.
 (Ok, it had something to do with forgetting an important date in our lives.
 The most important date of all.
-You know the date that forever changed my life for the better.)
+You know, the date that forever changed my life for the better.)

 UPDATE: With Caneel Bay severely damaged I haven’t heard when the restaurant will reopen.

 I’m shooting in the dark on this one.
 I’ve never ventured here but from all the online digging I did (in about 4 1/2 minutes) confirmed Ocean 362 makes edible food.